Kyczan/say-with-hubot/README.md

 # say-with-hubot
-Post anonymous posts via Hubot
+Post anonymous messages via Hubot

+You can message directly to one person:

+`hubot say to @person <message>`

+Or you can message on specific channel:

+`hubot say in #channel <message>`